walmartlabs/lacinia/docs/subscriptions/resolver.rst

 However, it still makes sense to implement a resolver in some cases.

-Both the resolver and the streamer receive the same map of arguments: it is reasonble that some may be used by the streamer (for example, to filter which values go into the source stream), and some by the resolver (to control the selections on the source value).
+Both the resolver and the streamer receive the same map of arguments: it is reasonable that some may be used by the streamer (for example, to filter which values go into the source stream), and some by the resolver (to control the selections on the source value).